microsoft/Nonprofits/visualizer/README.md

 - [Docker CE](https://docs.docker.com/engine/install/ubuntu/#installation-methods)

+### Configuration

-### Configuration - the docker file use the [.env](.env) file for configuring the location of the code files and the mounting of a local data directory into the container.
+The docker file use the [.env](.env) file for configuring the location of the code files and the mounting of a local data directory into the container.
 In addition, the input images for the data container should be specify in this file is using docker compose.

 ```
 app_dir=/app